 In addition, owing to covid-19, the Congress created a special transitory regime for private law relationships (Law No. 14,010).
 In the real estate field, this law forbids the eviction of defaulting tenants for a certain period, suspending the term for prescriptive acquisition.
 In addition, as a general rule, all statutes of limitation have been suspended.
 Even though the most relevant effects of the regime ceased in October 2020, there is still the chance of its effects being felt in the future, mainly with regard to the suspension of statutes.

 Outlook and conclusions

-Lately, the Brazilian economy and, jointly with it, the real estate market, have been showing solid signs of recovery.
+Recently, the Brazilian economy and, along with it, the real estate market, have been showing solid signs of recovery.
 The growth in the number of new projects and releases is already visible and is likely to become higher.
-Also, in the legal field, the government has already started to introduce important reforms, and it is expected that more innovations may appear, creating new tools and granting security and solidity for attracting investments to the real estate sector.
+This momentum was somewhat impaired by the pandemic but, even so, did not entirely stop.
+In the legal field, the government is willing to create new tools and enhance the current ones in order to create a more favourable environment for investment, with important focus on the real estate sector.

 1 Franco Grotti is a partner and Guilherme de Toledo Piza is an associate at Pinheiro Neto Advogados.

 2 Since 2018, the Brazilian civil code also provides for a kind of time-sharing ownership.
 However, in theory, this does not differ from 'classical' ownership.
 The 'multi-property' works much like the conventional condominium, but represents an interest in time instead of a partial right to the whole property.